Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows ten active public transport stops in Yea, offering a mix of bus services.
-These stops are served by six unique routes, together facilitating 54 weekly passenger trips.
-Transport access is considered limited, with residents generally situated 702 meters from the nearest stop.
+Transport analysis shows ten active public transport stops in Yea, with a mix of bus services.
+Six unique routes serve these stops, offering 54 weekly passenger trips collectively.
+Transport accessibility is rated limited, with residents typically located 702 meters from the nearest stop.

-Service frequency averages seven trips per day across all routes, resulting in approximately five weekly trips per individual stop.
+Service frequency averages seven trips per day across all routes, equating to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport